mitchklee35/10_web-scraping-challenge/README.md

 ```

 ### Function
-Go to Nasa website and twitter and create a website thats hosts updated information from HTML scraping.
+Create a website from current updated Mars data, scraping from Nasa website and Nasa Twitter.

 ### Organization
 ```app.py``` is used to host the ```index.html```.
 This communicates with the jupyter notebook file ```mission_to_mars.ipynb```.
 Images are available in the ```images``` folder.